...

 For example, sleeplessness had bad effects on different types of memory and processes connected to memory.
 There is strong proof to back up the results, which makes the study work more useful for the field.
 This information can help people who work with caregivers in this field learn more about sleep problems and the effects they can have.
 The study also changes how sleep problems are found and treated early on so that they don’t have serious effects on the cognitive abilities of older people.

-The meta-analysis and systematic reviews that were used in the study are its strong points because they give a lot of information.
+The meta-analysis and systematic reviews that were used in the study are strong points because they give a lot of information.
 But things could be even better if a lot of different ways were suggested to avoid and treat the health problems that come with the sleep conditions that were talked about.
 The study backs up the research topic by showing that sleepiness hurts the memories of older people.

 1. Casagrande, M., Forte, G., Favieri, F., & Corbo, I. (2022).
 Sleep quality and aging: A systematic review on healthy older people, mild cognitive impairment and Alzheimer’s disease.
 International Journal of Environmental Research and Public Health, 19(14).